Delhi Cabinet approves tree transplantation policy, smog tower installation in Connaught Place | Science-Environment

 Delhi Cabinet approves tree transplantation policy, smog tower installation in Connaught Place

-The Delhi Cabinet on Friday approved a tree transplantation policy to preserve the trees in the national capital, Chief Minister Arvind Kejriwal said here.
+The Delhi Cabinet on Friday approved a tree transplantation policy to prevent felling of trees due to development works in the national capital, Chief Minister Arvind Kejriwal said here.
 Addressing an online media briefing, he said the Cabinet has also approved a proposal to install a 'smog tower' in Delhi's Connaught Place to deal with air pollution.

 - READ MORE ON: